They seem to be everywhere one looks.

 Official Duties

-From World War Two onwards, cats were employed by the state as vermin flushers in official buildings.
+From World War Two onwards, cats were employed by the state as ‘Chief Mousers’ to eradicate vermin in official buildings.
 In exchange for their services in keeping buildings free from mice and rats, they were given food and board.
-Over the years, their duties have expanded to welcoming foreign dignitaries and helping keep the atmosphere of officialdom, well, warm and fuzzy (or should I venture fluffy?).
-Moreover, they usually retire at the end of their term in the home of an official staff member.
-Two of the most recent employees of this occupation, Palmerston (stationed in the Foreign and Commonwealth office) and Larry (of Number Ten Downing Street) have had, well, a hair-raising relationship.
+Over the years, their duties have expanded to welcoming foreign dignitaries and helping to keep the atmosphere of officialdom cordial and sometimes even warm and fuzzy (or should I venture fluffy?).
+At the end of their term of service they usually retire to the home of an official staff member.
+Two of the most recent employees of this occupation, Palmerston (stationed in the Foreign and Commonwealth office) and Larry (of Number Ten Downing Street) have had what you might call a hair-raising time, with Larry even having his own Twitter/X account!

 Jade is a Canadian, cat mom and freelance writer.
-She’s also a history graduate and Anglophile, who enjoys a bloody good British mystery and period drama.
+She’s also a history graduate and Anglophile, who enjoys a good British mystery novel or period drama.